Ahnaf-nub/GenZ/README.md

 GenZ Bot automatically scans messages for explicit links and immediately bans users who post them, keeping your server safe and clean.

 ### GenZ Style Replies
-GenZ Bot replies to users in a way that mimics the speech patterns and slang of Generation Z, adding a fun and relatable touch to all interactions.
+GenZ Bot replies to users in a way that mimics the speech patterns and slang of Generation Z.

 ## Installation and Setup